 One of the fundamental reasons data breaches and leaks continue to happen ad nauseam is because the data itself remains unprotected.
 That may sound like an obvious statement, but in this post, we walk through a threat model analysis of modern day data access patterns and highlight how you can mitigate some key risks to your data.

 Several elements contribute to how and why data continues to be exposed or stolen, but a major factor continues to be a lack of understanding of the complete threat model for your data.
-And more specifically, how this threat model and mitigation strategies can be applied to data in the cloud.
+And more specifically, how this threat model and mitigation strategies can be applied to cloud data protection.

 We can start by looking at how data gets accessed in a typical application deployment.
 This diagram below shows a simplistic view of data access.

 We have users, an application tier, and a database.
 Pretty basic, but we can look at some of the challenges in securing data here at each point in this architecture.
 From a user perspective, (in an overly simplified analysis) you have “good users”, “bad users”, “unknown users”, and “compromised users”.
 These users are accessing the data through an application tier, where you have deployed or are running a “good application”, “bad application”, or “malicious application”.
 And ultimately, the data is being requested by “legitimate data requests”, “excessive data access”, “privileged users and insiders”, or “coercive data access”.

 Let’s look at how we can secure this data through data access governance strategies.
 We can utilize database encryption.
 Here’s what your data looks like with database encryption or data-at-rest encryption enabled.
 Any attacker moving laterally in the network or compromising the app tier will see your data as it is below.

 All locked down and secured, right?
 That’s a common misconception that we discuss in more detail here and it is worth understanding the different risks that are mitigated by specific data protection strategies.
 But, of course, there are other methods that we can use to secure the data.